dtonhofer/prolog_notes/other_notes/about_negation/README.md

 This gives another reading of `\+ Goal`, namely: _"does 'Goal' belong to the set NAF?"_.

-A Proog program that uses the above principle is said to perform SLDNF proof search )SLD resolution plus the neagtion as failure rule)
+A Prolog program that uses the above principle is said to perform SLDNF proof search (SLD resolution plus the neagtion as failure rule).

 Pointers to pursue from "The Well-Founded Semantics for General Logic Programs"